 About one week before surgery

-• Write down all of the medications you take, the dose, and how often
+- Write down all of the medications you take, the dose, and how often

-You will want to take this with you when you pre-admit at the hospital.
+You will want to take this with you when you pre-admit at the hospital. - You may need to preregister at the hospital

 You may be admitted to the hospital or clinic typically three to nine days before your surgery.
 Depending on the country you live in preparations such as insurance verification, lab work, X-rays, and electrocardiogram (EKG) may be required.
 Check with your surgeon to see what needs to be done in your case.
-If you are currently taking any medicines bring a list which includes name(s), dose(s), and how often you take the medication
+If you are currently taking any medicines bring a list which includes name(s), dose(s), and how often you take the medication - Manage your finances

 You may want to balance your checkbook, pay bills, make arrangements to board pets, and stop the delivery of your newspaper.
-If you are going to a rehabilitation facility after being discharged from the hospital, you can ask you local post office to hold your mail until you return home.
+If you are going to a rehabilitation facility after being discharged from the hospital, you can ask you local post office to hold your mail until you return home. - Contact local supermarkets and pharmacies

 Some supermarkets and pharmacies provide delivery services to your home.
 This may make mobility after surgery more convenient.
-Call supermarkets and pharmacies to see if they provide delivery services and if they charge a fee.
+Call supermarkets and pharmacies to see if they provide delivery services and if they charge a fee. - Go to the supermarket

 Make a list of the items you may need once you return from the hospital and purchase these items or arrange for the supermarket to deliver these to your home.
 If you are going to a rehabilitation facility after your hospital discharge, you will need to make arrangements for someone to drive you to the supermarket or do your shopping for you.